msvincognito/um-linux/README.md

 More information may be found in the [ICTS Manual - UM drive mappings](https://kb-icts-maastrichtuniversity-nl.ezproxy.ub.unimaas.nl/display/ISM/Manual+File+Service+-+Mapping+UM+network+drives+in+Windows).

+### VMware Horizon
+Like any other platform, you can download the [Horizon Client](https://www.vmware.com/go/viewclients#linux64) and access to your Student Desktop Anywhere.
+Careful tho, it's Windows.

 # Useful resources
  - [Linux @ Maastricht University blog](https://linuxunimaas.blogspot.com/)